-What is BLOB ?
+Explain in brief what is BLOB ?

-What is object role modeling (ORM) ?
+Explain what do you mean by object role modeling (ORM) ?

-What is the difference between user and custom controls?
+Explain in detail what is the difference between user and custom controls?

-User controls are used when the layout is static whereas custom controls are used in dynamic layouts.
+- User controls are used when the layout is static whereas custom controls are used in dynamic layouts.

-A separate copy of a user control is required in every application that uses it whereas since custom controls are stored in the GAC, only a single copy can be used by all applications.
+- A separate copy of a user control is required in every application that uses it whereas since custom controls are stored in the GAC, only a single copy can be used by all applications.

 Where do custom controls reside?

-In the global assembly cache (GAC).
+Answer : Custom controls reside in the global assembly cache (GAC).

-What is a third-party control ?
+What do you mean by a third-party control ?

 Answer : A third-party control is one that is not created by the owners of a project.
 They are usually used to save time and resources and reuse the functionality developed by others (third-party).

-What is a binary formatter?
+What do you mean by a binary formatter?